tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 And so it's a lot of me talking.
 It's not just me being full of myself.
-It's literally there was nothing else to show except for one instance for women.
+It's-- literally there was nothing else to show, except for one instance for...
 But you'll see that when it comes to it.
 And I also just really wanted to thank you all.
-This past year has been crazy, not just with COVID and all of that, but also for me personally, dealing with the situation with my mom and everything and being able to make videos has been a really nice a nice distraction.
+This past year has been crazy, not just with COVID and all of that, but also for me personally, dealing with the situation with my mom and everything, and being able to make videos has been a really nice, a nice distraction.

 </james>
 <from></from>